 Help your kids find scholarships.

 Scholarships are a key part of graduating debt-free, and there are hundreds of them available to students.
-It can be overwhelming to comb through all of them, so there’s a good chance your kids will really need your help.
+It can be overwhelming to comb through all of them, so my team and I created the Debt-Free Degree Scholarship Search to make that process easier.

 - See if the scholarship can be renewed.
 If a scholarship is annual, that means your child can reapply multiple times!
 Just check to make sure the requirements haven’t changed at all before reapplying.